-Peter is a partner and senior member of the Seattle Trial practice and serves as co-chair of the Banking & Financial Institutions Industry Group.
+Peter is of counsel and senior member of the Seattle Trial practice and serves as co-chair of the Banking & Financial Institutions Industry Group.
 His practice is focused on complex litigation, including in the areas of securities, financial services, real estate, general commercial and trusts and estates.
 Peter has substantial experience defending class actions.
 In addition to working with companies and individuals from Washington and Oregon, Peter has represented clients throughout the United States.
 He serves as the relationship partner for Porch.com, Inc.

 Peter has extensive trial and arbitration experience during his 40 years as a trial attorney, including having successfully defended a four-week securities fraud jury trial in federal court brought by the Securities & Exchange Commission, and a 17 day arbitration involving multimillion dollar breach of contract and tort claims.
 In the financial services area, Peter has defended banks in multiple suits, including involving corporate trust and fraud claims.